osg-htc/docs/docs/worker-node/install-singularity.md

 ```

 !!! tip
-    The remainder of this document pertains to the privileged (`setuid`) mode of singularity.
+    The remainder of this document pertains to the privileged
+    (`setuid`) mode of singularity.
+If you want to limit your risk
+    exposure as much as possible on worker nodes and the VOs you
+    support don't disagree, install only the `singularity-runtime`
+    package and disable mounting of arbitrary image files as shown
+    below.

 # Installing Singularity as Privileged